antor44/AI-Bluetooth-Phone-Assistant/README.md

 **Key notes:**
 *   **`switchboard.db`:** Auto-created at runtime.
 Holds call history, whitelist/blacklist rules, and persistent GUI configuration settings.
 *   **`/models`:** For English-only installations, specialized English-only models (e.g., `ggml-medium.en.bin`) provide significantly better performance and accuracy than their multilingual counterparts.
-Use quantization explicitly if loading huge models inside an SBC logic framework.
 *   **`/languages`:** Adding a new language is as simple as creating a folder, copying the JSON files, and translating the text values while preserving the original JSON parameter keys.
 *   **`/recordings`:** Generates a clean mono caller track (for post-call Whisper transcription) and a synchronized stereo master with both speaker channels separated.
 Manage these files according to your privacy preferences.